Cushione/fantastic-news/README.md

 The site was deployed using Heroku.

 ## Deployment Preparation
-Before the deployment, following steps were taken to prepare the application for the deployment on Heroku:
+Before the deployment, the following steps were taken to prepare the application for the deployment on Heroku:
 - The setting DEBUG in the settings.py was set to FALSE.
-- All the dependency were stored in the requirements.txt file with the command `pip3 freeze --local > requirements.txt`.
+- All the dependencies were stored in the requirements.txt file with the command `pip3 freeze --local > requirements.txt`.
 - The start command for the application `web: gunicorn newsbox86.wsgi` was stored in a Procfile.

 ## Setup